 We will listen carefully to any concerns that our collection or use of information is unfair, misleading or inappropriate.
 If you do not already have a copy of our Complaints Policy this is available to clients upon request.
 If we are unable to resolve your complaint internally you can take the matter up to the Information Commissioner’s office – see http://www.ico.org.uk/for-the-public/raising-concerns/ or call their helpline on 0303 123 1113.

-(We never share your information with advertisers or with other business seeking to supply you with goods and services).
+(We never share your information with advertisers or with other businesses seeking to supply you with goods and services).

-As with most organisations, when you make payments to us with a debit or credit card your identity and card details are shared with a provider of secure payment services.
+• As with most organisations, when you make payments to us with a debit or credit card your identity and card details are shared with a provider of secure payment services.
 (We use WorldPay).
-When you pay this way via our website or over the phone to us we do not retain your card details.
+When you pay this way via our website or over the phone to us we do not retain your card details.• It is necessary for us to share your information with mediators who we engage to provide mediation services for you.• When we need to communicate with and send documents to your solicitors about your mediation outcomes.• It may be necessary for us to give access to or store certain information about you to organisations which provide us with business support or professional services, on the understanding that they keep your information secure and confidential.